YoniSneOr/LavaProject/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the project directory.
+3. go to `application_and_docker_files` directory
-3. Build the Docker image using the following command:
+4. Build the Docker image using the following command:

 ```docker build -t my-flask-app .```